 Who Is the Responsible Party?

-Though your lawyer will fight to get you fair compensation, determining who is actually at fault and is responsible for the accident is not always simple.
+Though your lawyer will fight to get you fair compensation, determining who is at fault for the car accident is not always simple.
 You might think that the drunk driver is the obvious one to blame, but if they don’t have insurance you aren’t likely to get any money from them.
 There are other parties that can be held responsible that may have better insurance that you can seek compensation from.
 Examples of whom you can pursue liability include:

 - The driver